aoloe/photoTweaker/README.md

 In this example we will create the fictive "improve" plugin.

 - create the `effect/improve.h` and `effect/improve.cpp` files defining the `EffectImprove`, extending `AbstractEffect`.
 It's the class where you will put effect's main code (creating the buttons for the toolbar, the `apply()` that applies the modifications on the current image).
     - in `EffectImprove` you will -- at least -- have to define the following methods:
       - `void addToToolBar(QToolBar &toolbar)`
       - `void apply(const QString &value)`
       if your effect has some settings, you will also need:
       - `void writeSettings()`
       - void readSettings()`
       - `QWidget* getPreferencesWidget()`
       - `void acceptPreferencesWidget(bool enabled, QList<int> size)`
     - implement the `addToToolbar()` method that adds the effects button(s) to the toolbar.
 You can find a simple example in the Rotate effect, and a more complex one -- with multiple buttons created by a single effect -- in the Select effect.
     - if the effect does not have settings, `AbstractEffect::getPreferencesWidget()` will provide a default widget with a checkbox to enable/disable the effect.
     - if the effect has some settings you have to implement `EffectImprove::writeSettings()`, `EffectImprove::readSettings()`  that will use `QSettings` to store the values.
+You will also need the `getPreferencesWidget()` and `acceptPreferencesWidget()` to add the widget to the preferences dialog and to process the new data when the "Ok" button is pressed in the preferen in the preferences.
+    - the `apply()` method is where your real filter code resides.
+- If your effect has some settings, you will need to add the widget that will be shown in the preferences dialog:
+  - create the `improvePreferences.ui` file with Qt designer (of course you can duplicate an existing .ui file).
+It will need at least a group called `groupBox` and a check box called `enabledCheckBox`.
+  - create the ImprovePreferences class in the `improvePreferences.h` and `improvePreferences.cpp` files with at least the following methos:
+    - `setEnabled(bool enabled)` to let the effect set the value for the "Enabled" checkbox.
+    - `accept()` slot called by the "Preferences" dialog when the "Ok" button is pressed.
+    - `accepted(bool enabled)` signal emitted by the widget to tell to the effect that new values have to be stored. and, of course, you will have to add the methods that handle the settings you need for your effect.
-- add all the created files in the right header, source and forms sections of the `photoTweaker.pro` file
+- add all the created files in the right header, source and forms sections of the `photoTweaker.pro` file and the icons to the `resources.qrc` file.

 ### Writint working code